rahulyhg/sunrise-sunset/readme.txt

 == Description ==

-SS displays sunrise and sunset times.
+This widget displays the sunrise and sunset times for Los Angeles, CA.
+You can set the title of the widget when it gets displayed in the sidebar.

 == Installation ==